 “If the individual has a permanent home in both Contracting States, it is necessary to look at the facts in order to ascertain with which of the two States his personal and economic relations are closer.
 Thus, regard will be had to his family and social relations, his occupations, his political, cultural, or other activities, his place of business, the place from which he administers his property, etc. The circumstances must be examined as a whole, but it is nevertheless obvious that considerations based on the personal acts of the individual must receive special attention.
 If a person who has a home in one State sets up a second in the other State while retaining the first, the fact that he retains the first in the environment where he has always lived, where he has worked, and where he has his family and possessions, can, together with other elements, go to demonstrate that he has retained his centre of vital interests in the first State.”

 You ask specifically about monthly pensions, Marianna.
 Registered pension plan (RPP) periodic payments like a monthly defined benefit (DB) pension are subject to 15% Canadian withholding tax for a Mexican resident.
 The same 15% rate applies to Canada Pension Plan (CPP), Old Age Security (OAS) and registered retirement savings plan (RRSP) or registered retirement income fund (RRIF) periodic payments.
-A lump sum payment from an RRSP or RRIF is subject to 25% withholding tax.
+A lump sum withdrawal from an RRSP or RRIF is subject to a higher 25% withholding tax.

 Tax on non-registered investments is limited to dividends or trust (mutual fund or exchange-traded fund) distributions.
-The rate is 15%.
+The withholding tax rate is 15%.
 Most Canadian interest earned by a Mexican resident is not subject to withholding tax in Canada.

 Capital gains on non-registered investments earned by a non-resident are not subject to Canadian withholding tax either.

 Canadian tax is only part of the story though, Marianna.
 Mexican residents pay tax on their worldwide income.
 Tax rates on low and moderate levels of income are comparable to Canadian rates.
-The top tax rate on income over about $260,000 Canadian (at current exchange rates) is only 35%, compared to over 50% in most Canadian provinces and territories.
+The top marginal tax rate on income over about $365,000 Canadian (at current exchange rates) is only 35%, compared to over 50% in most Canadian provinces and territories.

-Good luck with your retirement plans!
+Good luck with your retirement plans, Marianna!